OrhanKupusoglu/bazelize-maven-plugin/README.md

 $ mvn bazelize:build
 ```

 Another benefit is sharing [context](http://maven.apache.org/ref/3.5.4/maven-core/apidocs/org/apache/maven/project/MavenProject.html#getContextValue-java.lang.String-) between succeeding executions.
-For example, with the following executions, backup suffixes for the temporaray module and meta JSON files, and for the BUILD and WORKSPAE files will be identical, respectively.
+For example, with the following executions, backup suffixes for the temporaray module and meta JSON files, and for the BUILD and WORKSPACE files will be identical, respectively.

 ```
 $ mvn bazelize:module -Dbackup=true